vercel/next.js/docs/basic-features/data-fetching.md

 `getServerSideProps` should return an object with:

 - `props` - An **optional** object with the props that will be received by the page component.
-It should be a [serializable object](https://en.wikipedia.org/wiki/Serialization)
+It should be a [serializable object](https://en.wikipedia.org/wiki/Serialization) or a Promise that resolves to a serializable object.
 - `notFound` - An **optional** boolean value to allow the page to return a 404 status and page.
 Below is an example of how it works:

   ```js